Questions? Call Now

 • Powerhouse Provider: We offer hundreds of years of combined expertise serving the federal HR & EEO workspace with print and online publications, tools, resources and training including cyberFEDS®, Manager Advantage, Webinars and FDR Training.

-We want to share with you our training schedule for Spring 2023!
+We want to share with you our training schedule for Fall 2023!
 These trainings are a great opportunity to experience the incredible faculty and instruction we provide in partnership with cyberFEDS.

-All trainings (except the EEOC Hearing Bootcamp) will be held virtually as an interactive livestream via the Zoom for Government platform.
+All trainings (except the EEOC Hearing Boot Camp) will be held both in-person at our Silver Spring, MD training facility and virtually as an interactive livestream via the Zoom for Government platform.

 We hope to welcome you to one of our trainings soon.